bmazin/ARCONS-pipeline/README.md

 /beammap contains tools for creating, viewing, and modifying beam maps

+/hotpix contains tools for finding location and time of hot (and possibly 'cold') pixels

 Each directory contains a /test subdirectory, where code to test the module will be stored.

 ***